Iran rejects U.S. action in Iraq, ISIL tightens Syria border grip

 The gains have helped ISIL secure supply lines to Syria, where it has exploited the chaos of the uprising against Assad to seize territory.
 It is considered the most powerful force among armed groups who seized Falluja, just west of Baghdad, and took parts of Anbar's capital Ramadi at the start of the year.

-The fall of Qaim represented another step towards the realisation of ISIL's military goals - erasing a frontier drawn by colonial powers carving up the Ottoman empire a century ago.
+The fall of Qaim represented another step towards the realization of ISIL's military goals - erasing a frontier drawn by colonial powers carving up the Ottoman empire a century ago.

 ISIL's gains on Sunday included the towns of Rawa and Ana along the Euphrates river east of Qaim, as well as the town of Rutba further south on the main highway from Jordan to Baghdad.
 Jordan said traffic had stopped arriving from Iraq.